vulcainjs/vulcainjs.github.io/docs/articles/users.md

-# Creating an user service
+# Creating a user service

-**Vulcain** uses [scopes](../reference/security) to manage authorization but this is only valid if you authentify users.
+**Vulcain** uses [scopes](../reference/security) to manage authorizations but this is only valid if you authentify users.

 In this article, we will create a service for managing users.
 It will provide the following features:

-- Manage user defined in a basic extensible user model
+- Manage users defined in a basic extensible user model
-- Generate bearer token for use with vulcain service.
+- Generate bearer token to use with vulcain service.
-- Optionaly can manage api key.
+- Optionaly manage api key.

 ## Initializing the project